KEP-5547: Integrate Workload APIs with Job Controller

 The controller discovers or creates Workload and PodGroup as follows:

-1. If the Job already has pods (pods owned by this Job), skip creation.
+2. If the Job already has pods (active or terminal pods owned by this Job), skip creation and only discover existing objects.

-2. Look up existing Workload(s) in Job’s namespace whose spec.ControllerRef points to this Job.
-If the Workload was created by the Job controller, it also has a controller ownerReference pointing to this Job (controller: true)
+3. Look up existing Workload(s) in the Job’s namespace whose spec.controllerRef points to this Job.
+If the Workload was created by the Job controller, it also has a controller ownerReference pointing to this Job (controller: true).

-• If none found, create a Workload with ownerReference and spec.ControllerRef pointing to this Job
+• If none found, compile a Workload from the Job’s spec.scheduling and create it with an ownerReference and spec.controllerRef pointing to this Job.

-• If exactly one, that’s the Workload for this Job.
-No changes to its ownerReference
+• If exactly one, that is the Workload for this Job; no changes to its ownerReference.

-• If exactly one, that’s the PodGroup for this Job.
-No changes to its ownerReference
+• If exactly one, that is the PodGroup for this Job; no changes to its ownerReference.

-• If multiple PodGroups, fall back as it’s not supported in alpha
+• If multiple PodGroups, fall back as that is not supported in alpha.

-1. Execute existing pod management logic to create pods, include schedulingGroup.podGroupName in the pod spec to associate pods with the PodGroup.
+1. Execute the existing pod-management logic to create pods, including schedulingGroup.podGroupName in the pod spec to associate pods with the PodGroup.

-Note that the controller will not update the Workload or PodGroup objects if they already exist.
+Note that the controller does not update the Workload or PodGroup objects at this point if they already exist.

 The controller will require additional informers and listers for Workload and PodGroup objects.
-Both Workload and PodGroup are automatically garbage collected if they were created by the job-controller and the corresponding Job is deleted.
+Both Workload and PodGroup are automatically garbage collected when they were created by the Job controller and the corresponding Job is deleted.

 OwnerReferences Relationship